SACHSTech/Lesson-Introduction-to-Arrays/README.md

 4. the **second** name entered
 5. the **middle** name in the list

 Think carefully about the array positions.
-Try to write your solution so that it is value for an array of any size, not just hardcoded as 5.
+Try to write your solution so that it is valid for an array of any size, not just hardcoded as 5.

 <br>